mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 {{<img src="survey-results.png" has-border="true">}}

+## Teaching a class

+- Hard to find a video platform
+- Feels like it swallows my schedule

 ## Should I not focus on Hacker News?

 One of the surprises in the live course is that